Reporting abuse

 How do I report the abuse?

-You can report experiences of abuse while employed by Defence to us in writing by completing our Reporting Abuse in Defence Form:
+You can report Defence abuse to us in writing by completing our Reporting Abuse in Defence Form:

 If you are lodging a report of abuse in order to access the Restorative Engagement Program and you previously lodged a report of your abuse to the Defence Abuse Response Taskforce (DART), you do not need to complete the Reporting Abuse in Defence form.
 Please contact DFO directly by email at defenceforce.ombudsman@ombudsman.gov.au with your details.

-If you need mental health support, please call these 24-hour services:
+If you need mental health support, help is available at these 24-hour services:

 Lifeline: 13 11 14